-2.1 TRIGRS model
+2.2 TRIGRS model

-Physically-based models used to be attributed to local scale applications (e.g. Corominas et al., 2014; van Westen et al., 2008) because of their computational requirements and data constraints.
-This has clearly shifted in the last eouple of years and by now, physically-based models can be quite commonly found to evaluate rainfall-induced landslide susceptivity at the regional scale (Ciurleo et al., 2017; Park et al., 2017; Thiebes et al., 2017).
-The majority is based on the infinite-slope model which only requires few input parameters to be suitable at a regional scale.
-Increasing the number of physical parameters in a model comes at the cost of introducing even more parameters, while the available data for calibration does not increase at the same time and could lead to problematic overparameterization (Beven, 1996).
+Physically based models used to be attributed to local-scale applications (e.g., Corominas et al., 2014; van Westen et al., 2008) because of their computational requirements and data constraints.
+This has clearly shifted in the last years and by now physically based models can be quite commonly found to evaluate rainfall-induced landslide susceptibility at the regional scale (Ciurleo et al., 2017; Park et al., 2017; Thiebes et al., 2017).
+The majority are based on the infinite-slope model, which only requires a few input parameters to be suitable at a regional scale.
+Increasing the number of physical parameters in a model comes at the cost of an increased demand for data and model parameterization, while the available data for calibration do not increase at the same time and could lead to problematic over-parameterization (Beven, 1996).
 Even the simplest infinite-slope stability models generally require a higher level of parameterization than can be justified by available data.
-However, there are some general features of hillslope hydrology that are relevant to slope instability that can be considered to a certain degree by infinite-slope models: vertical infiltration, dependence of infiltration on initial soil moisture conditions, varying time scales for infiltration and lateral flow (Baum et al., 2010).
-As a result, TRIGRS (transient rainfall infiltration and grid-based regional slope-stability analysis; refer to Baum et al. (2008) for details), which we use in this case study, offers a good trade-off between model complexity and flexibility while we acknowledge the availability of other dynamic, physically-based models that were applied at a regional scale, such as STARWARS/PROBSTAB (Kuriakose et al., 2009) or r.slope.stability (Mergili et al., 2014a).
-Raia et al. (2014) with their TRIGRS\P model and Salciarini et al. (2017) with their PG\TRIGRS model have already attempted a probabilistic TRIGRS derivative in the recent past that gave us the confidence to use TRIGRS in an automated probabilistic approach.
+However, there are some general features of hillslope hydrology that are relevant to slope instability that can be considered to a certain degree by infiniteslope models: vertical infiltration, dependence of infiltration on initial soil moisture conditions, varying timescales for infiltration, and lateral flow (Baum et al., 2010).
+As a result, TRIGRS (transient rainfall infiltration and grid-based regional slope-stability analysis; refer to Baum et al. (2008) for details), which we use in this case study, offers a good trade-off between model complexity and flexibility while we acknowledge the availability of other dynamic, physically based models that were applied at a regional scale, such as STARWARS/PROBSTAB (Kuriakose et al., 2009) or r.slope.stability (Mergili et al., 2014a).
+Raia et al. (2014) with their TRIGRS_P model and Salciarini et al. (2017) with their PG_TRIGRS model have already attempted a probabilistic TRIGRS derivative in the recent past that gave us the confidence to use TRIGRS in an automated probabilistic approach.